oroinc/documentation/user/back-office/getting-started/navigation/index.rst

 * pin the most important records to monitor the changes and be able to reach them instantly
 * pin the page with incomplete configuration to get back to it later and finish the process
 * check your session history, favourite pages, and the pages that were open frequently
-* add widgets to the sidebar panel and more
+* add widgets to the sidebar panel, and more

 .. image:: /user/img/getting_started/navigation/navigation_basics.png
    :alt: Navigation elements available in the Oro application